 Russians, Fancy Bears, and IoT Security

-Microsoft reported that in April there were attacks carried out by the hacker group who refers to themselves as Strontium, also known as Fancy Bear or APT28.
-The group continued to grow and be an active threat to security since 2007.
+Microsoft reported that in April there were attacks carried out by the hacker group who calls themselves Strontium, also Fancy Bear or APT28.
+They have been active in targeting common IoT devices like VoIP phones and printers.
+The group has continued to grow and be a prominent and active threat to security since 2007.

 Strontium has been targeting common IoT devices such as VOIP phones and printers.
 By gaining access to these devices that still have their default password such as “password” and “admin,” yet connect to networks that can become infiltrated using these simple devices.
 This gives the ability to gain access to corporate systems and work their way through to more sensitive information.
 Industries affected include think tanks, politically affiliated organizations, military, education, and healthcare, to name a few.
 The main aim of the hacker group and targets have yet to be determined.